eyecantell/prepdir/INSTALL.md

     - "*.bak"
     - "*.swp"
     - "**/*.log"
+SCRUB_UUIDS: true
+REPLACEMENT_UUID: "00000000-0000-0000-0000-000000000000"
 ```

-To use a project-level configuration, create .prepdir/config.yaml in your project directory:
+To use a project-level configuration, create `.prepdir/config.yaml` in your project directory:

 ```
 prepdir --init
 ```

-To use a global configuration, create ~/.prepdir/config.yaml:
+To use a global configuration, create `~/.prepdir/config.yaml`:

 ```
 mkdir -p ~/.prepdir
-echo "EXCLUDE:\n  DIRECTORIES:\n    - .git\n  FILES:\n    - *.pyc" > ~/.prepdir/config.yaml
+echo "EXCLUDE:\n  DIRECTORIES:\n    - .git\n  FILES:\n    - *.pyc\nSCRUB_UUIDS: false\nREPLACEMENT_UUID: \"11111111-2222-3333-4444-555555555555\"" > ~/.prepdir/config.yaml
 ```

 ## Upgrading

-If you previously used config.yaml in your project directory (versions <0.6.0), move it to .prepdir/config.yaml:
+If you previously used `config.yaml` in your project directory (versions <0.6.0), move it to `.prepdir/config.yaml`:

 ```
 mkdir -p .prepdir
 mv config.yaml .prepdir/config.yaml
 ```

-Alternatively, specify the old path with --config config.yaml.
+Alternatively, specify the old path with `--config config.yaml`.

-For versions <0.10.0, update configuration keys to uppercase (`EXCLUDE`, `DIRECTORIES`, `FILES`) to comply with Dynaconf requirements.
+For versions <0.10.0, update configuration keys to uppercase (`EXCLUDE`, `DIRECTORIES`, `FILES`, `SCRUB_UUIDS`, `REPLACEMENT_UUID`) to comply with Dynaconf requirements.

+For versions <0.12.0, add `SCRUB_UUIDS` and `REPLACEMENT_UUID` to your `config.yaml` if you wish to customize UUID scrubbing behavior.
+Note that UUID scrubbing now matches standalone UUIDs (with word boundaries).

 ## Development Setup